plugwise/plugwise-beta/README.md

   - Smile P1 (firmware 2.x, 3.x and 4.x)
   - Stretch (firmware 2.x and 3.x, legacy Circle's and Stealth's)

 Additional to the **Core** component we support Homekit emulation, notifications and changing some timing.
-This will not be upstreamed and is code that remained in our codebase (i.e. denied upstreaming by the Core Team for acceptable reasons though we have some people already using that (mostly by them requested) functionality).
+This will not be upstreamed and is code that remained in our codebase (i.e. denied upstreaming by the Core Team for acceptable reasons, though we have some people already using that (mostly by them requested) functionality).

 #### USB notes

 Up to spring of 2023 this `custom_component` supported both Networked and USB Plugwise products, as of that time we have split both the backend (python module) and the frontend into separate instances as per recent discussion with the Core team.
 The `plugwise` integration in HA Core (and therefore `plugwise-beta`) will remain supporting networked Plugwise products under an envisioned `plugwise_bv` Brand umbrella.
-This paves the way for the upcoming `plugwise_usb-beta` `custom_integration` to refactor and again upstream to HA Core (which was originally planned but there was no branding umbrella in Core back then).
+This paves the way for the upcoming `plugwise_usb-beta` `custom_integration` to refactor and again upstream to HA Core (which was originally planned, but there was no branding umbrella in Core back then).

 As such we ask USB users, who are tied in with the `custom_component` as there is no Core integration available yet, for a little patience so we can split and refactor all repositories without loss of functionality for the end users.
-For our USB users that will however mean some **breaking changes** or customizing under the hood as the `custom_component` name will change and the appropriate naming in HA will do so accordingly.
-It is for the best though as this will ensure a way forward to HA Core integration, which has been our goal since starting to write Plugwise supporting code for Home Assistant.
+For our USB users, that will, however mean some **breaking changes** or customizing under the hood as the `custom_component` name will change and the appropriate naming in HA will do so accordingly.
+It is for the best, though, as this will ensure a way forward to HA Core integration, which has been our goal since starting to write Plugwise supporting code for Home Assistant.

 ### What can I expect in HA Core from this component